TaitoUnited/full-stack-template/README.md

 ### Integration and end-to-end tests

 All integration and end-to-end test suites are run automatically after application has been deployed to dev environment (see `Dockerfile.test` files).
-Integration and end-to-end tests are grouped in independent test suites (see `suite-*.sh` and `zuite-*.sh` files) and `taito init --clean` is run before each of them to clean up data.
+Integration and end-to-end tests are grouped in independent test suites (see `suite-*.sh` and `zuite-*.sh` files) and data is cleaned up before each them by running `taito init --clean`.
 If, however, data cleanup is not necessary, you can turn it off with the `ci_exec_test_init` setting in `taito-config.sh`.

 You can run integration and end-to-end tests manually with the `taito test:ENV [CONTAINER] [SUITE]` command, for example `taito test:dev server suite-xx`.
 Environment specific test suite parameters are configured in `taito-config.sh` and they are passed to test suites in `package.json`.

 ## Structure

 An application should be divided in loosely coupled highly cohesive parts by using a modular directory structure.
-The following rules usually work well in an event-based solution (a GUI for example).
-For a backend implementation you most likely need to break the rules once in a while, but still try to keep directories loosely coupled.
+The following rules usually work well for a GUI implementation.
+For a backend implementation you might need to break the rules once in a while, but still try to keep directories loosely coupled.

-* Create directory structure based on features (`reporting`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
+* Create directory structure mainly based on features (`reporting`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
 Use such file naming that you can easily determine the type from filename (e.g. `*.ducks.js`, `*.container.js`).
-This way you don't need to use directories for grouping files by type.
+This way you don't need to use additional directories for grouping files by type.
 * A directory should not contain any references outside of its boundary; with the exception of references to libraries and common directories.
-You can think of each directory as an independent mini-sized app, and a `common` directory as a library that is shared among them.
+You can think of each directory as an independent feature (or subfeature), and each `common` directory as a library that is shared among closely related features (or subfeatures).
 * A file should contain only nearby references (e.g. references to files in the same directory or in a subdirectory directly beneath it); with the exception of references to libraries and common directories, of course.
 * If you break the dependency rules, at least try to avoid making circular dependencies between directories.
 Also leave a `REFACTOR:` comment if the dependency is the kind that it should be refactored later.
 * Each block of implementation (function, class, module, sql query, ...) should be clearly named by its responsibility and implement only what it is responsible for, nothing else.